CQUPTWZX/Multi-experts/README.md

 The preprocessing code could refer to the [repository of reuters_loader](https://github.com/ductri/reuters_loader) and we provide a copy here.
 The original dataset can be acquired [here](https://trec.nist.gov/data/reuters/reuters.html) by signing an agreement.
 It took us 1 data to receive a response.

+### AAPD
+They collect the abstract and the corresponding subjects of 55,840 papers in the computer science field from the Arxiv.[SGM](https://github.com/lancopku/SGM).

 ## Train
 ```shell